TotsIsTots/573_Scouting/README.md

 ## Installation and Running
 Python is required for running.
 If it is not already installed, you can download and install it from [here](https://www.python.org/downloads/).
 When installing, make sure to select "Add Python 3.xx to PATH" when prompted.
-Running this requires the modules pygame, qrcode, and Pillow to be installed.
-You can install them with this command, from your command line:
+Running the scouting app requires the modules pygame, qrcode, and Pillow to be installed.
+Running "teamfinder.py" requires the modules tbapy and pyperclip.
+You can install all of them with this command, from your command line:
-`pip install pygame qrcode Pillow`
+`pip install pygame qrcode Pillow tbapy pyperclip`

 When these modules are installed, clone this repository and run "main.py".
 Every time a QR Code is generated, it will be saved to the "QR Codes" folder with the date, match number, and team number selected.

 ## Settings
 The settings are stored in the "config.ini" file.
 It looks like this inside:
 ```
+[Matches]
+# list of event matches
+match_list =

 [Scrolling]
 # Scrolling speed per scroll increment (in pixels)
 scroll_speed = 10